tilteddev/circumference/README.md

   ```
   ./mvnw spring-boot:run
   ```
+- You may access to http://localhost:8080/ui/ once this `Started webpack-dev-server.` keyword shown in console.

 ### Limitations
 - Server is now only calculating Pi with the N-th digit configured before starting up (default is 1000 digits with 999 decimal precisions).